AdaCore/gnatstudio/docs/users_guide/main_window.rst

 These icons are enhanced with decorations, when appropriate, to indicate compile-time visibility constraints and to distinguish declarations from completions.
-For example, the icons for entity declarations have a small 'S' decorator added, denoting a 'spec'.
+For example, icons for entity declarations have a small 'S' decorator added, denoting a 'spec'.

 Icons for 'protected' and 'private' entities appear within an enclosing box indicating a compile-time visibility constraint.
 For entities with 'protected' visibility, the enclosing box is gray.
 'Private' entities are enclosed by a red box.
-The icons for 'public' entities have no enclosing box.
+Icons for 'public' entities have no enclosing box.
 For example, a variable with 'private' visibility is represented by an icon consisting of a dot enclosed by a red box.
 These additional decorations are combined when appropriate.
 For example, the icon corresponding to the 'private' declaration of a 'package' entity would be a square, as for any package entity, with a small 'S' added, all enclosed by a red box.

 Language constructs are mapped to categories in a language-specific manner.
 For example, C++ namespaces and Ada packages correspond to the *package*